-- Low means basic understanding of the subject; - Medium means understanding of the subject matter and capability to apply the knowledge; - High means an understanding at such a level and capability as to be able to coach or mentor others in the subject matter .
+- Low means basic understanding of the subject; - Medium means understanding of the subject matter and capability to apply the knowledge; - High means an understanding at such a level and capability as to be able to coach or mentor others in the subject matter.

-More detailed definition is given with each competency.
+More detailed definition is given with each competence.

-Competencies: Competencies are groups of related knowledge, skills and attitudes (KSAs) needed to perform a particular job.
-Competencies are the mental, physical and behavioural tools needed for an activity or a task.
+Competences: Competences are groups of related knowledge, skills and attitudes (KSAs) needed to perform a particular job.
+Competences are the mental, physical and behavioural tools needed for an activity or a task.

-An EXCEL format of this questionnaire is available facilitating the assessment of the gaps.
+An EXCEL format of this questionnaire is available for facilitating the assessment of the gaps.

-Quadrant 1: Competencies Related to Legal Basis and Regulatory Processes
+Quadrant 1: Competences Related to Legal Basis and Regulatory Processes

 1.1.
-Legal Basis Competency: This competency is the ability to comprehend, interpret and use relevant documents that establish the legal requirements for obtaining a license, and the powers of the regulatory staff and the limits to these powers.
+Legal Basis Competence: This competence is the ability to comprehend, interpret and use relevant documents that establish the legal requirements for obtaining a license, and the powers of the regulatory staff and the limits to these powers.